 In February 2016, the Italian Council of Ministers adopted the National Plan against Human Trafficking to systematise some courses of action.
 One of the objections raised by the associations working in this sector is that the funds to counter sex trafficking continue to be connected to single projects without being used at a structural level.
 As Cannavò highlights, “I would like to see Penelope’s activity become systemic and the fight against human trafficking become a constant priority for institutions.
 This plan was expected, and it certainly represents a turning point.
 But it’s only a drop in the ocean.”

 Translation by Lucrezia De Carolis.
-Proof-reading by Alexander Booth.
+Proof-reading by Alex Booth.

 Cover photo: Shortly after dawn two young victims of sex trafficking emotionally observe the entrance of the Aquarius ship into the port of Augusta (photo: Federica Mameli)